 - Develop a singing strategy to ensure that every pupil is singing regularly and that choirs and other vocal ensembles are available in the area.

-- Offer Continuous Professional Development (CPD) to school staff, particularly in supporting schools to deliver music in the curriculum.
+- Offer Continuing Professional Development (CPD) to school staff, particularly in supporting schools to deliver music in the curriculum.

 - Provide access to large-scale and/or high-quality music experiences for pupils, working with professional musicians and/or venues.
 This may include undertaking work to publicise the opportunities available to schools, parents/carers and students.